 We invite you to come and join us at our next meeting and share the comradery found in our little "band of brothers (and sisters)!"

 AMPS CENTRAL SC HOME

 The Central South Carolina "Wildcats" Chapter of the Armor Modeling and Preservation Society (AMPS) was established in August, 2010.

 We meet on the 2nd Wednesday of each month at 6:00 pm (1800 hrs) at the HobbyTown USA, 10120 Two Notch Road (Publix Shopping Center), Columbia, SC 29223, (803) 736-0959.

 Our meetings are open to anyone who shares our interest and enthusiasm for the history and technology associated with armored fighting vehicles and the men and women who serve in the military forces of the world along side those same vehicles.

+ADDITIONAL PICTURES ADDED!
 Mike used Tamiya's new "U.S. Tank Destroyer M10 Mid Production", 1/35 scale kit #35350.
 Although he has built the kit mostly out of the box, Mike has replaced the kit tracks with a set of DML M4 Sherman Tracks, and also added some scratch-built details and items.
 The figures are actually included in the Tamiya kit.
-Mike is planning a small diorama/vignette with some laser-cut wooden ammo boxes along with a small european religious monument.
+Mike created a small diorama/vignette with some GC Laser-cut wooden items along with a small European Roadside Religious Shrine called a "Wegenkruez".